kgrid/knowledge-objects/lung-cancer-risk-models/bach/README.md

       - yes

 ### Running
-The script can be run by calling execute({"age":0, "cpd":0, "yrssmok":0, "yrsquit":0, "asbhx":0, "sexn":0, "quit":0.
+The script can be ran by calling execute({"age":0, "cpd":0, "yrssmok":0, "yrsquit":0, "asbhx":0, "sexn":0, "quit":0.
 We have also included a test() function that we suggest running before running your data through.

 To run program from terminal, go to terminal and cd into the directory where the python file is located.
 Enter the following:
 1. python